JBL Link View has the smarts and the power for booming music

 I initially had trouble imagining how the $250 JBL Link View would live up to my experience with the Lenovo Smart Display.
 Both products are part of what will eventually be a quartet of Google Assistant-equipped devices that feature both a touchscreen and an always-listening smart speaker.
 Lenovo's Display, which hit store shelves a couple of weeks ago, impressed me with its looks and overall ease-of-use.
 JBL has the burden of entering the market second with the exact same software -- and thus the same core features and user experience.
 Even as far as hardware, Lenovo has a bigger screen for the same price and a more elegant design.

-Both devices are designed to mimic the Amazon Echo Show -- the first major smart speaker with a screen.
-You command all of these devices with your voice just like you would a smart speaker like the Amazon Echo or Google Home.
+Both devices are designed to mimic the Amazon Echo Show ($130 at Amazon.com) -- the first major smart speaker with a screen.
+You command all of these devices with your voice just like you would a smart speaker like the Amazon Echo ($85 at Amazon.com) or Google Home ($129 at Walmart).
 The screen then shows you additional info when you ask about the weather, search for local restaurants, check your calendar and more.
 You can also use the screen to watch videos and make video calls.

 Like the Lenovo Smart Display, the JBL Link View is a great cooking tool thanks to the deft way it lets you navigate through recipes with voice commands.
 Google Assistant in general makes better use of its touchscreen than Alexa, so I prefer both Google devices to the Amazon Echo Show.
 Picking between the Lenovo Smart Display and the JBL Link View is trickier.
 I still prefer the Lenovo Smart Display as I usually just listen to music in the background and like the design better.
 If you want the same set of features along with speakers that can rock, the JBL Link View is the better choice for you.